LearnLib/alex/src/site/markdown/usage.md

   </dd>
 </dl>

+In order to simplify the modeling phase,
-While ALEX is learning there are some restrictions concerning the functionality which are:

-* You can not delete the current project
-* You can not start another learning process
+While ALEX is learning there are some restrictions concerning the functionality.
+You can not delete the current project as the instance is required by the learner.
+Due to the architecture of ALEX, there can always only be one learning process at a time.

 ### <a name="learning-experiment-modeling-hypothesis-interaction"></a> Hypothesis Interaction

-<div class="video" data-name="hypotheses-interaction"></div>

 #### <a name="learning-experiment-modeling-internal-data-structures"></a> Internal Data Structures